-In accordance with C.R.S. §13-5.3-101, the following definitions shall apply to this policy for implementing the provisions of C.R.S., §13-5.3-106(4).
+In accordance with Colorado Revised Statutes section 13-5.3-101, the following definitions apply to this policy and these procedures in order to implement the provisions of Colorado Revised Statutes section 13-5.3-106(4).

-"Commission" means the Commission on Judicial Discipline, established pursuant to Section 23(3) of Article VI of the Colorado constitution.
+"COMMISSION" means the Commission on Judicial Discipline, established pursuant to article VI, section 23(3) of the Colorado constitution.

-"Complaint" means information in any form from any source that alleges or from which a reasonable inference can be drawn that a judge committed misconduct or is incapacitated.
+"COMPLAINT" means information in any form from any source that alleges or from which a reasonable inference can be drawn that a judge committed misconduct or is incapacitated.

-"Department" means the Colorado State Judicial Department and all its subparts such as the Office of the State Court Administrator's Office (SCAO); the Office of the Chief Justice of the Supreme Court; the Judicial Districts and their administrations, including Chief Judges and Court Executives; the Human Resources (HR) Division at the SCAO; and other administrative subparts.
+"DEPARTMENT" means the Colorado State Judicial Department and all its subparts such as the Office of the State Court Administrator's Office (SCAO); the Office of the Chief Justice of the Supreme Court; the judicial districts within the State of Colorado and their administrations, including chief judges and court executives; the Human Resources Division at the SCAO; and other administrative subparts.

-"Judge" means any justice or judge of any court of record of this state serving on a full-time, part-time, or senior basis; judge also includes any judge or justice who has retired within the jurisdictional limits for disciplinary proceedings established by Article 5.3 of Title 13, or the Colorado Supreme Court.
-Currently the jurisdictional limits are based on events that occurred while the Judge was an active or senior judge, if a request for evaluation of judicial conduct is received by the Commission (or a complaint is commenced on the Commission's motion):
+"JUDGE" means any justice or judge of any court of record of this State serving on a full-time, part-time, or senior basis.
+Judge also includes any judge or justice who has retired within the jurisdictional limits for disciplinary proceedings established by title 13, article 5.3 of the Colorado Revised Statutes or the Colorado Supreme Court.
+Currently the jurisdictional limits are based on events that occurred while the judge was an active or senior judge, if a request for evaluation of judicial conduct is received by the Commission or a complaint is commenced on the Commission's own motion:

-- 1. during the Judge's term of office or within one year following the end of the judge's term of office or the effective date of the Judge's retirement or resignation, with respect to alleged misconduct or disability occurring during the Judge's term of office; or - 2. during the Judge's service in the senior judge program or within one year following the end of the Judge's service in the senior judge program, with respect to alleged misconduct or disability occurring during the Judge's service in the senior judge program.
+- A. During the judge's term of office or within one year following the end of the judge's term of office or the effective date of the judge's retirement or resignation, with respect to alleged misconduct or disability occurring during the judge's term of office or - B. During the judge's service in the senior judge program or within one year following the end of the judge's service in the senior judge program, with respect to alleged misconduct or disability occurring during the judge's service in the senior judge program.

-"Misconduct" means conduct by a judge that may reasonably constitute grounds for discipline under the Colorado Code of Judicial Conduct, the Colorado Rules of Judicial Discipline, or Section 23(3) of Article VI of the Colorado Constitution.
+"MISCONDUCT" means conduct by a judge that may reasonably constitute grounds for discipline under the Colorado Code of Judicial Conduct, the Colorado Rules of Judicial Discipline, or section 23(3) of article VI of the Colorado Constitution.
 Also encompassed in the term misconduct is a violation of the policies of Chief Justice Directive (CJD) 08-06, Directive Concerning Colorado Judicial Department Policies for Independent Contractors, Other Persons Conducting Business with the Judicial Department and Judicial Officers.
-This includes but is not limited to a violation of the anti-harassment policy or anti-violence in the workplace policy or, a violation of CJD 07-01, Directive Concerning the Colorado Judicial Department Electronic Communications Usage Policy: Technical, Security, And System Management Concerns.
+This includes but is not limited to a violation of the anti-harassment policy or anti-violence in the workplace policy or a violation of CJD 07-01, Directive Concerning the Colorado Judicial Department Electronic Communications Usage Policy: Technical, Security, And System Management Concerns.

-"Office" means the Office of Judicial Discipline established pursuant to C.R.S. §13-5.3-103.
+"OFFICE" means the Office of Judicial Discipline established pursuant to Colorado Revised Statutes section 13-5.3-103.